Jxck/structured-field-values/README.md

 # Structured Field Values

 ## What is this ?

-This is a implementation of [RFCXXXX]() a Structured Field Values in JavaScript.
+This is a implementation of a [Structured Field Values Draft-19](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-19) JavaScript.

 ## Install

 ```sh
 npm install structured-field-values
 ```

 ## API